Ganemulla

-Founded during the British era, Ganemulla (ගණේමුල්ල, கணேமுல்லை) is a midsize town situated in the Gampaha District of Sri Lanka.
+Founded during the British era, Ganemulla (ගණේමුල්ල, கணேமுல்லை) is a midsize town located in the Gampaha District of Sri Lanka.
 Ganemulla is about 9 km from Kadawatha on the Colombo-Kandy road.
 The nearest city to Ganemulla is Gampaha, which is about 5 km away.
 Ganemulla is surrounded by the towns of Kadawatha, Gampaha, Ja-Ela and Kandana.
 The population in Ganemulla now exceeds 6,000 and is increasing.
 The majority of the population are Sinhalese Buddhist, with a small Catholic minority.

 The Sri Lanka Army Commando Regiment is based in Ganemulla.

 Archaeology

 An archaeologically important drainage line was discovered nearby Ganemulla railway station recently, believed to be used in the 18th century when some of the coastal areas of Sri Lanka was under the control of Dutch rulers.
 However, this has not undergone a proper excavation and is currently in poor condition due to lack of restoration.